apache/incubator-kie-kogito-runtimes/archetypes/kogito-springboot-archetype/README.md

 - [Runtime Independent Add-Ons](../../addons)

 Please note that you don't need to add the suffix `kogito-addons-springboot` to the name of the addon.
 For example, to include `kogito-addons-springboot-monitoring-prometheus` just use `monitoring-prometheus`.
+For runtime independent add-ons, just suppress the `kogito-addons` suffix.
+So for `kogito-addons-persistence-infinispan` use `persistence-infinispan`.

 > `starters` and `addons` can be used together to create a Kogito project that meets your requirements.